 One downside to consignment shops is that you won’t always find what you are looking for and they don’t typically deal in as many large items like tents or backpacks.

-The biggest place to search, places like Garage Grown Gear offer a wide range of gear from many vendors all in a centralized place with there being some good deals at times.
+The biggest place to search, places like Garage Grown Gear offer a wide range of gear from many vendors, all in a centralized place with some good deals at times.

-There are some frequent questions that come up when looking at gear and how much it costs, so I’ll try to address some here.
+Some frequent questions arise when looking at gear and how much it costs, so I’ll try to address some here.

 Do you need expensive hiking gear?

 No, you don’t have to have expensive gear.
-While it’s true that the more expensive gear is nice and can definitely help drop additional pounds on your back it is by no means a requirement.
+While it’s true that the more expensive gear is nice and can help drop additional pounds on your back, it is by no means a requirement.

 Additionally, for many, this would be an unwise way to start as you need to know if you enjoy a hobby before spending large amounts of money on them.